contentful/rich-text/packages/rich-text-from-markdown/README.md

 # rich-text-from-markdown

-A library to convert markdown to Rich Text document.
+A library to convert markdown to Contentful Rich Text document format.

 ## Installation